 - Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

 To file these forms online, individuals must first create a USCIS online account at myaccount.uscis.gov.
 This free account allows them to:

 - Submit and track the status of their forms;

 - Communicate with USCIS through a secure inbox; and

 USCIS still accepts the latest paper version of all forms by mail.

-To better serve our military, USCIS offers a toll-free military help line, 877-CIS-4MIL (877-247-4645, TTY: 800-877-8339) and e-mail address at email@example.com exclusively for current members of the military and their families, as well as veterans.
+To better serve our military, USCIS offers a toll-free military help line, 877-CIS-4MIL (877-247-4645, if you are deaf, hard of hearing, or have a speech disability, please dial 711 to access telecommunications relay services) and e-mail address at email@example.com exclusively for current members of the military and their families, as well as veterans.
 Representatives are available to answer calls Monday through Friday from 8 a.m. to 4 p.m.
 Central, excluding federal holidays.
 Service members and their families stationed in the U.S. or overseas may access the help line using the toll-free number through their base telephone operator or using the Defense Switched Network.
 Additional information is available on our website.